wp-plugins/video-bracket-tag/readme.txt

 We'll see where the populous wants this plugin to go. =)

 == Change Log ==

+= Version 2.1.1 =
+* Properly Added Options Menu
+* Further reworking of the code
+* moved all functions into class

 = Version 2.1 =
 * Further reworking of the code